remyxai/VQASynth/README.md

 *:construction: This repository is currently under construction.*

-Use this framework to synthesize VQA datasets for boosting multimodal reasoning.
+Use this framework to synthesize VQA datasets for enhancing multimodal reasoning.

 ## Getting Started